 camera is incredibly basic.
 You slide it open and push the shutter,

 that's all.
-There are no features except fill-in flash in backlight
+There are no features except flash on in

 situations and flash off.
 All the rest is automatic.
 The camera has a